 Savona, thanks to its state-of-the-art passenger facilities, ranks amongst the Mediterranean's top cruise ports.
 Palacrociere Cruise Terminal is firmly committed to upgrading its quality management systems and operates in full compliance with certified ISO 9001 requirements.
 In addition, the terminal operating company integrates all environmental protection practices into its management system, preventing pollution, reducing waste and energy consumption, in compliance with strict ISO 4001 standards.

-PALACROCIERE TERMINAL WEST

-Terminal 1 29,000 sqm

-Indoor area 8,000 sqm External area 2,700 sqm 3 levels; 8 escalators; 4 lifts; 15 check-in desks; 1,400 seats; 2 passenger boarding bridges

-PALACROCIERE TERMINAL EAST

-Terminal 2 17,500 sqm Indoor area 3,000 sqm Outdoor area 1,000 sqm 2 levels; 2 escalators; 2 panoramic elevators; 8 check-in desks; 200 seats; 1 passenger boarding bridge
+PALACROCIERE TERMINAL 1 Terminal 1 29,000 sqm Indoor area 8,000 sqm External area 2,700 sqm 3 levels; 8 escalators; 4 lifts; 15 check-in desks; 1,400 seats; 2 passenger boarding bridges PALACROCIERE TERMINAL 2 Terminal 2 17,500 sqm Indoor area 3,000 sqm Outdoor area 1,000 sqm 2 levels; 2 escalators; 2 panoramic elevators; 8 check-in desks; 500 seats; 1 passenger boarding bridge

-QUAYS

-Calata delle Vele quay "Don Genta" quay Occasional use of public berths

-SERVICES

-Covered bus & coach parking area, parking areas for buses and cars, bar/restaurant with panoramic terrace, VIP lounge, children's club, conference centre, crew room

-SECURITY

-Terminals area completely fenced and monitored Luggage control areas with X-ray systems

-Setting Sail Towards Clean Energy

-On-shore Power Supply

-In a significant stride toward environmental sustainability, the Western Ligurian Sea Port Authority has embarked on an ambitious mission: to provide onshore power to cruise and ferry ships calling at the Ports of Genoa and Savona-Vado Ligure.
+QUAYS Calata delle Vele quay "Don Genta" quay Occasional use of public berths SERVICES Covered bus & coach parking area, parking areas for buses and cars, bar/restaurant with panoramic terrace, VIP lounge, children's club, conference centre, crew room SECURITY Terminals area completely fenced and monitored Luggage control areas with X-ray systems On-shore Power Supply Setting Sail Towards Clean Energy In a significant stride toward environmental sustainability, the Western Ligurian Sea Port Authority has embarked on an ambitious mission: to provide onshore power to cruise and ferry ships calling at the Ports of Genoa and Savona-Vado Ligure.

 This strategic move aims to accelerate the transition to clean energy across these vibrant maritime hubs.
 The Ligurian ports are nestled right in the heart of the city centres.
 By enabling vessels to switch off their generators and connect to the electrical power grid while docked, the provision of onshore power promises an immediate reduction in carbon emissions and noise pollution.
 It's a win-win for both the environment and the communities that rely on these ports.
 To date, works have commenced across Genoa's cruise and ferry hub.
 The project's first phase calls for the installation of a new power generation unit capable of providing 20 megawatt-hours (MWh), enough to serve simultaneously up to three cruise ships.
 Subsequently, the second phase will boost the energy supply to 42 MWh, catering for the adjacent ferry terminals.
 Genoa's Shipyard Refitting Area and PSA Genova Pra' container terminal already benefit from onshore power supply.
-The completion of construction works at the passenger hub, scheduled for 2025, will propel the Ports of Genoa into the league of top sustainable ports.
+The completion of construction works at the passenger hub, scheduled for 2026, will propel the Ports of Genoa into the league of top sustainable ports.
 To address the pressing issues of overall port sustainability, in Savona plans are afoot to connect the Palacrociere Cruise Terminal to a shoreside electric power converter system capable of providing 10 MWh, enough to serve one cruise ship at a time.
 Prime objective in the Port of Savona is to develop Italy's first port sustainable energy hub, powered by solar panels and smart grid networks for the storage and distribution of the renewable energy produced.

-Genoa La Superba: The Waterfront

-The Cruise Terminals of Genoa are located in the heart of the Old Port, a blend of modernity with the elements from the different periods of the city's fascinating maritime past.
+Genoa La Superba: The Waterfront The Cruise Terminals of Genoa are located in the heart of the Old Port, a blend of modernity with the elements from the different periods of the city's fascinating maritime past.
 The Waterfront was the focus of a highly successful ambitious redevelopment scheme on the part of Genoa's Renzo Piano, one of the most influential architects in the world.